kajacx/wasm-bridge/docs/CM/my_first_component.md

 ## Summary

-The steps are mostly identical to using wasmtime with component model "normally", but we need to create the universal component that can run on desktop as well as on the web, and load it with a custom function `new_universal_component` instead of using `Component::new`.
+The steps are identical to using wasmtime with component model "normally", except we used `wasm-bridge` instead of `wasmtime` as our dependency.

 ## Next steps

-The universal component is great for compatibility, but not for size.
-If you want to make your component files smaller, check out the [No universal](./no_universal.md) guide.

 If your wit world defines imports, you can read the [Wit imports](./wit_imports.md) guide.
 The code is identical to wasmtime, though.

+## Universal mode / zipped components discontinuation

+Previously, you had to convert the wasm component with `jco` and `wasm-bridle-cli`.

+Since wasm-bridge version 0.2.0, this is *no longer the case*, and you can use the component bytes in `Component::new()` on desktop as well as on the web.